shahad23abdullah/Speech-To-Text/README.md

 ## Conclusion:
-In conclusion, I would like to say that I enjoyed every minute of this work, that time passed so quickly , and how wonderful it was to work on such a project. not just me enjoyed this project, even my family enjoy it.
+In conclusion, I would like to say that I enjoyed every minute of this work, that time passed so quickly , and how wonderful it was to work on such a project.

+not just me enjoyed this project, even my family enjoy with the result.